itasevski/Translator/README.md

+# Translator
+Language translation application built using ReactJS and the Google Cloud Translation API.

+Make sure to generate a Google API key prior to using the app.

+You can generate your key by following the steps described at https://cloud.google.com/translate/docs/setup

+Note: the Google Cloud Translation API is a paid API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).